-Ballistic Architecture Machine (BAM) is an award-winning art, landscape, and architectural design firm with offices in Beijing and St Louis.
+Ballistic Architecture Machine (BAM) is an award-winning art, landscape, and architectural design firm with offices in Beijing and New York.
 Founded in 2007, BAM became anomalous as a locally grown design firm in China started by foreigners.
 The experience of establishing a design practice in a rapidly changing contemporary Chinese metropolis gives BAM a unique insight into the role of design in today’s cities.
 BAM’s diverse team of designers has delivered projects for clients in China, Taiwan, the US, the UK, Iceland, and Belgium.

 Since our founding BAM believes our collective idea of nature is gradually changing.
 As technology continuously shapes our environment, our perception of nature is becoming outdated.
 These changes are diminishing not only our interaction with nature but also how we value our surroundings.
 By thinking across artistic and technical fields BAM reconsiders our civilizations’ concepts of nature.
 BAM’s goal is to create projects that improve people’s lives, help us value our surroundings, and enable us to move towards a new and healthy relationship to our environment.

-Daniel Anthony Gass
+Daniel Anthony Gass, AIA